 Barnt Green is a hugely popular little village to the north-east of Bromsgrove in Worcestershire.
-To the north-west is Lickey Hills and to the east, the two Bittell reservoirs - lovely destinations for a walk or spot of watersport.
+To the north-west is Lickey Hills and to the east, the two Bittell reservoirs - lovely destinations for a walk or a spot for watersport.
 The landscape gives the area a fantastic rural feel, despite the convenience of being just ten minutes from Birmingham.

-To the south-east is Alvechurch, equally as well thought of and with history dating back to the 15th century.
+To the south-east is Alvechurch, equally as well thought of and with a history dating back to the 15th century.

 The centre of the village has a parade of shops, including two butchers, a bakery, an optician and several small boutique-style stores, along with a Tesco Express and a park.

 Barnt Green has a good mix of property stock, with smaller 2-3 bedroom family properties centred in and around the hub of the main village.
 The majority of this was built between the 1940’s and 1970’s, though some newer properties exist close to the railway station.